The Church of Jesus Christ of Latter-day Saints in California: Brooklyn Saints

-A Mormon immigrant company, under direction of Samuel Brannon, departed on the ship Brooklyn from New York on February 4, 1846 en route to the Great Salt Lake Valley via California.
+A Mormon immigrant company, under direction of Samuel Brannan, departed on the ship Brooklyn from New York on February 4, 1846 en route to the Great Salt Lake Valley via California.
 The group under the direction of Brannan navigated around Cape Horn and arrived at Yerba Buena on July 31, 1846.
 The company of around 230 people were the first known Latter-day Saints to set foot in California.
 Their numbers nearly tripled the population of the small town of Yerba Buena, later renamed San Francisco.
 While there, Brannan and other church members began publication of one of California's first English-language newspapers, the California Star, in October 1846.
 One of the Brooklyn saints, Angeline Lovett, set up a school in the old Franciscan Dolores Mission, the first English-language school in California.

 During the early autumn of 1846, Brannan led 20 men to the San Joaquin Valley where they founded a Mormon farming village named New Hope Colony.
 It soon failed as heavy seasonal storms flooded the valley, destroying their crops.
 Most of the Brooklyn saints left California for Salt Lake City in 1848.